awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

 + MySQL
 + PostgreSQL
 + SAP Adaptive Server Enterprise \(ASE\)
++ Amazon Redshift
++ MongoDB \(only supports the autosegmentation and range segmentation options of a parallel full load\)
-+ Amazon DocumentDB \(only supports range segmentation option of parallel full load\)
++ Amazon DocumentDB \(only supports the autosegmentation and range segmentation options of a parallel full load\)

-To specify the maximum number of tables and views to load in parallel, use the `MaxFullLoadSubTasks` task setting\.
-To specify the maximum number of threads per table or view for a parallel\-load task, use the `ParallelLoadThreads` task setting\.
+To specify the maximum number of tables, views, and collections to load in parallel, use the `MaxFullLoadSubTasks` task setting\.
+To specify the maximum number of threads per table, view, or collection for a parallel\-load task, use the `ParallelLoadThreads` task setting\.
 To specify the buffer size for a parallel load task, use the `ParallelLoadBufferSize` task setting\.
 The availability and settings of `ParallelLoadThreads`and `ParallelLoadBufferSize` depend on the target endpoint\.

 For more information about the `ParallelLoadThreads` and `ParallelLoadBufferSize` settings, see [Target metadata task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata.md)\.
 For more information about the `MaxFullLoadSubTasks` setting, see [Full\-load task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.FullLoad.md)\.
 For information specific to target endpoints, see the related topics\.

 To use parallel load, create a table\-mapping rule of type `table-settings` with the `parallel-load` option\.
-Within the `table-settings` rule, you can specify the segmentation criteria for a single table or view that you want to load in parallel\.
+Within the `table-settings` rule, you can specify the segmentation criteria for a single table, view, or collection that you want to load in parallel\.
 To do so, set the `type` parameter of the `parallel-load` option to one of several options\.

-How to do this depends on how you want to segment the table or view for parallel load:
+How to do this depends on how you want to segment the table, view, or collection for parallel load:
-+ By partitions – Load all existing table or view partitions using the `partitions-auto` type\.
-Or load only selected partitions using the `partitions-list` type with a specified `partitions` array\.
++ By partitions \(or segments\) – Load all existing table or view partitions \(or segments\) using the `partitions-auto` type\.
+Or load only selected partitions using the `partitions-list` type with a specified partitions array\.

+  For MongoDB and Amazon DocumentDB endpoints only, load all or specified collections by segments that AWS DMS automatically calculates also using the `partitions-auto` type and additional optional `table-settings` parameters\.
 + \(Oracle endpoints only\) By subpartitions – Load all existing table or view subpartitions using the `subpartitions-auto` type\.
 Or load only selected subpartitions using the `partitions-list` type with a specified `subpartitions` array\.
-+ By segments that you define – Load table or view segments that you define by using column\-value boundaries\.
++ By segments that you define – Load table, view, or collection segments that you define by using column\-value boundaries\.
 To do so, use the `ranges` type with specified `columns` and `boundaries` arrays\.
 **Note**
-PostgreSQL, MongoDB, and DocumentDB as a source support only this type of parallel load\.
+PostgreSQL endpoints support only this type of a parallel load\.
+MongoDB and Amazon DocumentDB as a source endpoints support both this range segmentation type and the autosegmentation type of a parallel full load \(`partitions-auto`\)\.

-To identify additional tables or views to load in parallel, specify additional `table-settings` objects with `parallel-load` options\.
+To identify additional tables, views, or collections to load in parallel, specify additional `table-settings` objects with `parallel-load` options\.

 In the following procedures, you can find out how to code JSON for each parallel\-load type, from the simplest to the most complex\.

-**To specify all table or view partitions, or all table or view subpartitions**
+**To specify all table, view, or collection partitions, or all table or view subpartitions**
 + Specify `parallel-load` with either the `partitions-auto` type or the `subpartitions-auto` type \(but not both\)\.

-  Every table or view partition or subpartition is then automatically allocated to its own thread\.
+  Every table, view, or collection partition \(or segment\) or subpartition is then automatically allocated to its own thread\.

-**Note**
-Parallel load includes partitions or subpartitions only if they are already defined for the table or view\.
+  For some endpoints, parallel load includes partitions or subpartitions only if they are already defined for the table or view\.
+For MongoDB and Amazon DocumentDB source endpoints, you can have AWS DMS automatically calculate the partitions \(or segments\) based on optional additional parameters\.
+These include `number-of-partitions`, `collection-count-from-metadata`, `max-records-skip-per-page`, and `batch-size`\.

 **To specify selected table or view partitions, subpartitions, or both**